 - Pregnancy.
 Increasing the size of your family or starting a family is not considered a hardship.

 - Moving into an apartment.
 If you decide to move out of your home, that is a lifestyle decision and not a very good reason to dump your home.

 Consider the following to determine whether you may qualify for a short sale.
-If you cannot answer yes to all three requirements, you may not qualify for a short sale.
+If you cannot answer yes to all three requirements, it is possible that you may not qualify for a short sale.

 - The Home’s Market Value Has Dropped: Hard comparable sales must substantiate that the home is worth less than the unpaid balance due the lender.
 This unpaid balance may include a prepayment penalty.

 - The Mortgage is in or Near Default Status: It used to be that lenders would not consider a short sale if the payments were current, but that is no longer the case.
 Realizing that other factors contribute to a potential default, many lenders are eager to head off future problems as soon as possible.